Your Guide to Ryan Murphy's New Netflix Shows

 Fox

-Scream Queens, Murphy's satirical dramedy starring Emma Roberts, Billie Lourd, and Lea Michelle, was canceled on Fox after two seasons in 2016, but Murphy recently wondered if a revival should be considered.
+Scream Queens, Murphy's satirical dramedy starring Emma Roberts, Billie Lourd, and Lea Michele, was canceled on Fox after two seasons in 2016, but Murphy recently wondered if a revival should be considered.

 "So many people recently have been asking me about rebooting or continuing Scream Queens (RIP, taken too soon)," he said on Instagram.
 "Emma, Billie, Lea and I have mused on it, but question: should it be a six episode limited?
 A catch up movie?
 Who should I bring back?
 Would love your thoughts.
 So many questions...."